Edison, New Jersey: The Edison era

 Replica of Edison's lab where he invented the first commercially practical light bulb.
 Henry Ford, Edison's longtime friend, built it at the Henry Ford Museum in Michigan.

 In 1876, Thomas Edison set up his home and research laboratory in New Jersey on the site of an unsuccessful real estate development in Raritan Township called "Menlo Park", (currently located in Edison State Park).
-While there he earned the nickname "the Wizard of Menlo Park".
-Before his death at age 83 in 1931, the prolific inventor amassed a record 1,093 patents for creations including the phonograph, a stock ticker, the motion-picture camera, the incandescent light bulb, a mechanical vote counter, the alkaline storage battery including one for an electric car, and the first commercial electric light.
+While there, he earned the nickname "the Wizard of Menlo Park".
+Before his death at age 83 in 1931, the prolific inventor amassed a record 1,093 patents for creations including the phonograph, a stock ticker, the motion-picture camera, the incandescent light bulb, a mechanical vote counter, the alkaline storage battery, including one for an electric car, and the first commercial electric light.

 The Menlo Park lab was significant in that it was one of the first laboratories to pursue practical, commercial applications of research.
 It was in his Menlo Park laboratory that Thomas Edison came up with the phonograph and a commercially viable incandescent light bulb filament.
 Christie Street was the first street in the world to use electric lights for illumination.
 Edison subsequently left Menlo Park and moved his home and laboratory to West Orange in 1886.

 20th century

 Near Piscatawaytown village, a portion of the township was informally known as "Nixon", after Lewis Nixon, a manufacturer and community leader.
-Soon after the outbreak of World War I, Nixon established a massive volatile chemicals processing facility there, known as the Nixon Nitration Works.
+Soon after the outbreak of World War I, Nixon established a massive, volatile-chemical processing facility there, known as the Nixon Nitration Works.
 It was the site of the 1924 Nixon Nitration Works disaster, a massive explosion and resulting fire that killed 20 people and destroyed several square miles of the township.

 In 1954, the township's name was changed to honor inventor Thomas A. Edison.
 Also on the ballot in 1954 was a failed proposal to change the community's name to Nixon.

 In 1959, the Menlo Park Mall, a two-level super regional shopping mall, opened on U.S. Route 1.